RainierBarrett/cpp_langevin_simulator/README.md

     $make coverage

 This will run gcov on the Langevin cpp file, and report the code coverage to the terminal.

+## TODO

+   * Write a test and function to print trajectory to file
+   * Possibly: write a test and function for a better, less granular force-finder (interpolator).
+   * Do some integrated testing.

 ## License